7 Jovial Books Where The Guy Falls In Love First

 The Deal is the first book in the Off-Campus series.
 There are eight books within this series and its spinoff series, specifically Garrett and Hannah’s story.
 It’s a fake dating romance where the guy (Garrett) is on the hockey team in his college, and he’s not doing well in class.

 So Garrett decides to ask one of the girls doing well in this class to tutor him.
-In exchange, he’ll do something, and she’s not interested in doing that.
+He’ll do something in exchange, and she’s not interested in doing that.
 She doesn’t want anything to do with him because she has a crush on somebody else.

 The Deal